tobyvin/.dotfiles/docs/cheatsheet.md

 The only setup needed for getting the YubiKey working in WSL2 is to source/copy-paste [gpg.sh](sh/gpg.sh) in your shell profile.

 Along with the initialization code, I wrote a small function the resets all the related agents/sockets.
-The only time I have needed this is when you

-1. remove a key
-2. **attempt to use the key**
-3. reinsert the key

-If you do not attempt to access the Yubikey while it is not inserted, in my experience, gpg works great has no issues reinserting the Yubikey.
-It is only when you try to access a Yubikey that you have removed that puts it in a failed state.
+If you do not attempt to access the Yubikey while it is not inserted, in my experience, gpg works great has no issues once reinserting the Yubikey.
+It is only (inconsistently) when you try to access a Yubikey that you have removed that puts it in a failed state.